momozor/Neurolandia-Catalyst/README.md

 Neurolandia::Catalyst
 ---------------------
-Neurolandia::Catalyst is a revamped version of Neurolandia Mojolicious that I made.
-It is a web application with typical CRUD operations, authentication and authorization.
+Neurolandia::Catalyst is a revamped version of [Neurolandia Mojolicious](https://github.com/momozor/neurolandia) that I made.
+It is a project with typical CRUD operations, authentication and authorization and heavy test suites.

 Requirements
 ------------